magento/knowledge-base/src/how-to/general/how-to-add-a-new-country-to-magento-2.md

 ### ExtraCountries/registration.php

 This is an example of the registration.php file.
-To find out more about module registration see [PHP Developer Guide > Register your component](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/component-registration.html) in Magento Developer Documentation.
+To find out more about module registration, see [PHP Developer Guide > Register your component](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/component-registration.html) in our developer documentation.

 ```php
 <?php